owncloud/ocis/services/storage-users/README.md

 *   `STORAGE_USERS_PURGE_TRASH_BIN_PERSONAL_DELETE_BEFORE` has a default value of `30 days`, which means the command will delete all files older than `30 days`.
 The value is human-readable, valid values are `24h`, `60m`, `60s` etc. `0` is equivalent to disable and prevents the deletion of `personal space` trash-bin files.

 *   `STORAGE_USERS_PURGE_TRASH_BIN_PROJECT_DELETE_BEFORE` has a default value of `30 days`, which means the command will delete all files older than `30 days`.
 The value is human-readable, valid values are `24h`, `60m`, `60s` etc. `0` is equivalent to disable and prevents the deletion of `project space` trash-bin files.

+## Caching

+The `storage-users` service caches file metadata via the configured store in `STORAGE_USERS_CACHE_STORE`.
+Possible stores are:
+  -   `memory`: Basic in-memory store and the default.
+  -   `redis`: Stores metadata in a configured Redis cluster.
+  -   `redis-sentinel`: Stores metadata in a configured Redis Sentinel cluster.
+  -   `etcd`: Stores metadata in a configured etcd cluster.
+  -   `nats-js`: Stores metadata using the key-value-store feature of [nats jetstream](https://docs.nats.io/nats-concepts/jetstream/key-value-store)
+  -   `noop`: Stores nothing.
+Useful for testing.
+Not recommended in productive enviroments.

+1. Note that in-memory stores are by nature not reboot persistent.
+2. Though usually not necessary, a database name can be configured for event stores if the event store supports this.
+Generally not applicapable for stores of type `in-memory`, `redis` and `redis-sentinel`.
+These settings are blank by default which means that the standard settings of the configured store applies.
+3. The `storage-users` service can be scaled if not using `in-memory` stores and the stores are configured identically over all instances.
+4. When using `redis-sentinel`, the Redis master to use is configured via `STORAGE_SYSTEM_CACHE_NODES` in the form of `<sentinel-host>:<sentinel-port>/<redis-master>` like `10.10.0.200:26379/mymaster`.